-For the part on International Tax Law, the course is intended to acquaint students with the main tax issues that multinational enterprises may face and to learn them the legal instruments and mechanisms designed to solve them.
+International Tax Law is intended to acquaint students with the main tax issues that multi-national enterprises may face and the legal instruments and mechanisms designed to solve these issues.
 Special emphasize will be given to international tax treaties and the rationale of their provisions.

 The topics that are covered in the course include the following: